menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

     * Consider potential problems that might occur when the installer rearranges the data directory listed in ``named.conf`` (relevant for SUSE Linux).

   * **User Account for Named:** Identify the user account that owns the named process.
-Typically, the Men&Mice DNS Controller should run under the same user account.
+Typically, the Micetro DNS Controller should run under the same user account.
 However, it is occasionally possible to use group membership instead.

 Installation Steps
 ^^^^^^^^^^^^^^^^^^

-1. Extract the Men&Mice Controller installation package (as root):
+1. Extract the Micetro Controller installation package (as root):

   .. code-block:: bash

     tar -xzvf mmsuite-controllers-10.0.linux.x64.tgz

-2. In the newly created ``mmsuite-controllers-10.0.linux.x64`` directory, run the installer script to install the Men&Mice Controller (as root):
+2. In the newly created ``mmsuite-controllers-10.0.linux.x64`` directory, run the installer script to install the Micetro Controller (as root):

   .. code-block:: bash